d-pug/python_basics/README.md

 ## Comparison and Logic Operators

 Comparison and logic operators allow you to evaluate conditions and make decisions based on the results, facilitating control over your script and associated data handling.
-By allowing for the combination of multiple conditions, these operators allow for the creation of complex and dynamic logical expressions, which is essential when you create a script that can have multiple different types of inputs..
+By allowing for the combination of multiple conditions, these operators allow for the creation of complex and dynamic logical expressions, which is essential when you create a script that can have multiple different types of inputs.

 ### Comparison Operators